-- takes reasonable measures to ensure that the occupiers of the HMO are not injured on account of its design and structural condition
+- ensures that the occupiers of the HMO are not injured because of its design and condition

-- ensures there is adequate drainage from the HMO and an adequate water supply and such supply is not unreasonably interrupted
+- ensures there is suitable drainage from the HMO and a suitable water supply which is not unreasonably interrupted

-- keeps in repair (including decorative repair) and good order the common parts (including any fixtures and fittings within it)
+- keeps in repair and good condition the property (including any fixtures and fittings within it)

 - maintains any shared garden and keeps in repair any structures belonging to the HMO

-- keeps in repair the occupiers’ living accommodation within the HMO, including fixtures and fittings; and
+- keeps in repair the occupiers’ living accommodation within the HMO, including fixtures and fittings

-- do nothing to hinder or prevent the manager from carrying out his or her duties under the regulations
+- Do nothing to stop or prevent the manager from carrying out his or her duties

-- take reasonable care not to damage anything for which the manager has a duty to repair, maintain, keep in good order or supply under the regulations
+- take reasonable care not to damage anything for which the manager is responsible

-- dispose of rubbish in accordance with the arrangements made by the manager; and
+- dispose of rubbish in accordance with the arrangements made by the manager

-- comply with all reasonable instructions from the manager relating to fire safety.
+- comply with reasonable instructions relating to fire safety